 - Proves that violation of the CLRA was not intentional and resulted from a bona fide error; and

 - Makes an appropriate correction, repair or replacement or other remedy of the goods and/or services.5

 The court may award court costs and attorney’s fees to a prevailing plaintiff.

 A prevailing defendant may recover attorney’s fees only if the court finds that plaintiff’s lawsuit was not in good faith.

-The statute of limitations to sue under the California Consumers Legal Remedies Act is three years from the commission of the unfair practice.6
+The statute of limitations to sue for a cause of action under the California Consumers Legal Remedies Act is three years from the commission of the unfair practice.6

 However, 30 days or more before filing a lawsuit for damages, the consumer must notify the potential defendant via certified mail and ask the business to correct, repair, replace or otherwise rectify the goods or services alleged to be in violation of the CLRA.